BattletechModders/CustomBundle/CustomUnits/Readme.txt

-    "ShowVehicleBays": false, - if false user can't access vehicle bays "CanPilotVehicleTag": "pilot_vehicle_crew", - name of tag showing pilot can control vehicles "CannotPilotMechTag": "pilot_nomech_crew", - name of tag showing pilot CAN NOT control mech MechResizer has beed devoured
+    "ShowVehicleBays": false, - if false user can't access vehicle bays "CanPilotVehicleTag": "pilot_vehicle_crew", - name of tag showing pilot can control vehicles "CannotPilotMechTag": "pilot_nomech_crew", - name of tag showing pilot CAN NOT control mech "BaysCountExternalControl":false - if true mechbays count controlled by external mod via API "ArgoBaysFix":1, -               - if BaysCountExternalControl is true and player controls Argo, active bays count is modified by this value.
+MechResizer has beed devoured
 ## Settings